Below are some tips to help you prepare for the meeting once it has been set:

 - Describe how the issue affects you and, whenever possible, include facts and examples to support your position.
 Personal experience can strengthen your position on the issue and encourage the legislator to listen more closely to your position.

-- Close by telling the legislator how you would like him or her to vote.
-For example, “I urge you to oppose tobacco tax increases.”
+- Close by telling the legislator how you would like him or her to vote and thank them.
+For example, “I urge you to oppose tobacco tax increases, and appreciate your consideration.”